beigeworm/PoshCord-C2/README.md

 This script will wait until it notices a change in the contents of a text file hosted online (eg. github/pastebin).
 Every 10 seconds it will check a file for a change in the file contents and interpret it as a custom command / module.

-*Using github to host your command file will take up to 5 minutes to run each module command - Use pasatebin (account needed) OR your own server to host the txt file for instant response*
+*Using github to host your command file will take up to 5 minutes to run each module command - Use pastebin (account needed) OR your own server to host the txt file for instant response*

 **SETUP**
 1. Goto https://pastebin.com and make an account..